hivesolutions/budy/README.md

 value should be a valid float value for the discount (defaults to `None`)
 * `BUDY_JOIN_DISCOUNT` (`bool`) - If both the voucher and the base discount values should be applied at the same time for an order and/or bag or if instead only the largest of both should be used (defaults to `True`)
-* `BUDY_FULL_DISCOUNTABLE` (`bool`) - If the discountable value (value eligible to be discounted) should include both the sub total and the shipping costs, meaning that a end customer may not pay the shipping costs at all (if the discount covers that value) or if otherwise only the sub total is eligible for discount (defaults to `False`)
+* `BUDY_FULL_DISCOUNTABLE` (`bool`) - If the discountable value (value eligible to be discounted) should use the sub total amount including lines with line level discount together with the shipping costs, meaning that an end customer may not pay the shipping costs at all (if the discount covers that value) and also benefit from double discount (line and global level) or if otherwise only the sub total with no line level discount (and without shipping costs) is eligible for discount (defaults to `False`)
 * `BUDY_SHIPPING` (`str`) - String with the definition of the lambda function to be called for calculus of the shipping costs for a bundle (bag or order) the arguments provided are the sub total, taxes, quantity and bundle and the return value should be a valid float value for the shipping costs (defaults to `None`)